ls1intum/Artemis/README.md

    * **Policies**: Instructors can define submission policies (e.g., penalties after 10 attempts) to prevent that students try out all possibilities without thinking.
    * **Grading**: Instructors have many options to configure grading, analyze the results based on tests and static code analysis categories and re-evaluate the results
    * **Secure**: Test cases and student code run in Docker environments on build agents.
 Test frameworks such as [Ares](https://github.com/ls1intum/Ares) simplify the creation of structural and dynamic tests and prevent that students can cheat.
-2. **[Integrated Code Lifecycle](https://docs.artemis.cit.tum.de/dev/setup/integrated-code-lifecycle)**: Elevating the programming exercise experience, Artemis seamlessly integrates **version control** and **continuous integration**, creating a streamlined, cohesive development environment.
+2. **[Integrated code lifecycle](https://docs.artemis.cit.tum.de/dev/setup/integrated-code-lifecycle)**: Elevating the programming exercise experience, Artemis seamlessly integrates **version control** and **continuous integration**, creating a streamlined, cohesive development environment.
 Unlike external systems, this integrated approach minimizes maintenance overhead and is tailored to the specific needs of a learning platform, offering unparalleled flexibility.
 It simplifies the initial setup for administrators and ensures a smoother, integrated workflow for students and instructors alike.
 3. **[Quiz exercises](https://docs.artemis.cit.tum.de/user/exercises/quiz/)** with multiple choice, drag and drop, and short answer questions
     * **Modeling quizzes**: Instructors can easily create drag and drop quizzes based on UML models
     * **Different modes**: Quizzes support a live mode (rated) during lectures, a practice mode for students to repeat the quiz as often as they want, and an exam mode (see below)